 Orthotic Assessment Clinic

-Patients with long-term disabilities requiring assessment for orthotic supports or surgical footwear can be referred by relevant medical professionals.
-These include:
+Patients with long-term disabilities who require assessment for orthotic supports or surgical footwear can be referred by relevant medical professionals.

 - Needs Assessment/ Service Co-ordination service